Showing posts with label flyers. Show all posts

 There’s nothing in these accounts I would really disagree with, though only people who have lived in Luton earn the right to criticise it.
 I would of course defend it against other detractors by pointing out to its interesting counter-cultural history!

-I was born and grew up there, and actually chose to move back to be a full time anarcho-punk for a few years in the mid-1980s, having earlier left the town to go to college.
+I was born and grew up in Luton and give or take some time away at college I stayed there until my mid-20s, spending my last few years in the town as a pretty much full time anarcho-punk.
 I think the anarcho-punk stories can wait until another post, but for now lets look at the mid-1980s nightlife, such as it was.

 The Blockers Arms